nicknguyen-cs/Reference-Fetcher/README.md

 ## 📝 Notes

-- Ensure your Contentstack API key has the necessary permissions.
 - The script defaults to locale `en-us`.
 Update accordingly if your content uses a different locale.
-- Always keep your `.env` file out of source control.
-Utilize `.env.example` to document required configurations.
+- Utilize `.env.example` to document required configurations.

-## 🚀 Contributing

-Feel free to contribute improvements or report issues by opening a GitHub issue or submitting a Pull Request.

 ## 📚 License